tangshuang/react-tyshemo/README.md

         this.some = data
       }

+      // here, you should use `dispatch`
+      // it receive the keyPath to notify store to trigger changes,
-      // here, you should use `dispatch` to notify state change this.dispatch('some')
+      // or you can pass empty to dispatch like: this.dispatch() to notify the whole state change
+      // the change will cause rerender
+      this.dispatch('some')
     },
   },